 Each set contains six pieces, including two large, two medium, and two small boxes that are specifically designed for clothing.
 "Its shape, thickness, and size are a combination of all the boxes I use in my clients' home," says Kondo.

 Perhaps the most valuable part of the new product are the instructions you receive.
 Upon purchasing a box set, you'll receive a series of emails guiding you through the tidying process and instructing you how to use each box.

 The Clarity Box set arrives stacked one inside the other like matryoshka dolls, each with a note from Marie Kondo.
 The size of four boxes is comparable to shoeboxes, and they're ideal for storing tops and bras.
 The smaller boxes are suited to underwear and socks.

-I follow the KonMari Method to a tee, first emptying the contents of my dresser drawer on the floor, removing any items that don't "spark joy," and sorting the remaining items into categories.
-Finally, I follow the KonMari folding method, which is perhaps the most time-consuming but ultimately rewarding part of the process.
-In essence, Kondo has devised a specific way each item should be folded so that it sits vertically in a draw.
+We follow the KonMari Method to a tee, by first emptying the contents of a dresser drawer on the floor, removing any items that don't "spark joy," and sorting the remaining items into categories.
+Finally, we follow the KonMari folding method, which is perhaps the most time-consuming but ultimately rewarding part of the process.
+In essence, Kondo has devised a specific way each item should be folded so that it sits vertically in a drawer.
 Every piece of clothing should be folded with gratitude and put inside a box side up, like the spine of a book.

-When I finish sorting my tops, pants, underwear, and socks, I'm left with a tightly editing drawer of items.
+After sorting tops, pants, underwear, and socks, we're left with a tightly edited drawer of items.

-It's been only a week since I KonMari'ed my dresser, and I'll admit I'm a convert.
-It does take longer to fold my clothing after each day, but I actually enjoy the process, which means that small items like underwear and socks are always in the right place.
+It's been only a week since we KonMari'ed my dresser, and we admit; we're converts.
+While clothing does take longer to fold, but we actually enjoy the process, which means that small items like underwear and socks are always in the right place.